 Molly Mason Jones Professor of Psychology, Scripps College.
 Board certified in geropsychology.

 My scholarly interests are in the areas of neuropsychology and decision-making from a lifespan development perspective.
 I am interested in how changes in the brain, emotion, and motivation interact across the lifespan to influence how we make decisions.
 I am especially interested in taking theoretical work and applying it to everyday types of decisions.
 One such application is in the area of assessing decision-making capacity for the courts.
 An understanding of cognitive mechanisms that may underlie specific types of legal decisions (i.e. testamentary, financial) can help us to design better tools and be more effective as witnesses.

 Legal Conservatorship California

-A conservatorship is a court case where a judge appoints a responsible person or organization (called the “conservator”) to care for another adult (called the “conservatee”) who cannot care for himself or herself or manage his or her own finances.
-Within probate conservatorships, they fall into two categories: General Conservatorships and Limited Conservatorships.
+A conservatorship is a court case where judges appoint a responsible person or organization (called the “conservator”) to care for another adult (called the “conservatee”) who cannot care for himself or herself or manage his or her own finances.
+Probate conservatorships fall into two categories: General Conservatorships and Limited Conservatorships.
 Additionally, Lanterman-Petris-Short (LPS) Conservatorships are used to care for adults with serious mental health illnesses who require special care.

 California Probate Code 259